 - 1. An application for admission with all required information. - One copy of all official transcripts from previous college work and any transferable graduate credit.
 A minimum GPA of 3.25 is required for graduate work completed at a regionally accredited institution of higher learning. - 3.
-A minimum of two (2) years of documented experience in professional counseling. - 4.
+A professional resume detailing relevant experience reflecting a minimum of two (2) years of documented experience in professional counseling. - 4.
 A Licensed Professional Counselor (LPC) credential or eligibility for the equivalent of an LPC in the state in which the applicant will practice.
 Individuals without a license will be considered on a case by case basis. - 5.
-An essay of 800 words describing personal and professional goals for seeking the Doctor of Professional Counseling degree. - 6.
-A professional resume detailing relevant experiences. - 7.
-Three letters of recommendation from professionals who can evaluate the candidate's potential for success as a master counselor.
+An essay of 800 words describing personal and professional goals for seeking the Doctor of Professional Counseling degree.

+6. Three letters of recommendation from professionals who can evaluate the candidate's potential for success as a master counselor.